Richard Patrick of Filter lets us in: Learn about the guy who’s screaming

 It changes.
 You know, I’m at the stage where I’ve put it away.
 I can tell that We Hate It When You Get What You Want and What Do You Say are amazing live.
 So right now I guess those two songs are my favourites.
 At the same time I like Surprise a lot – it has an emotional connection for me because it’s about my wife and my kids.
 I think some of the best lyrics I’ve ever written are in that song, sometimes I can’t even believe I wrote it.

-The Sun Comes out Tonight was released on 4th June 2013.
+The Sun Comes out Tonight is released on 4th June 2013.
+For further information and future events visit Filter’s website here.